semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 <div class="col-2-grid" >
 <div>

-##### Semgrep OSS
+##### Semgrep Community Edition

-Semgrep OSS runs in your local machine's CLI through the `semgrep scan` command.
+Semgrep CE runs in your local machine's CLI through the `semgrep scan` command.

 Deploying in bulk or at scale is a manual task.
-Semgrep OSS can scan a remote repository by running as part of a CI job but you must write and configure the CI job for each repository.
+Semgrep CE can scan a remote repository by running as part of a CI job but you must write and configure the CI job for each repository.

 <!-- Environments are omitted due to differences in licensing -
 `semgrep scan` can be run in IDE atm but the extension is proprietary -->